AqwamCreates/DataPredict-Axon/docs/Tutorials/CreatingOurFirstRecurrentNeuralNetwork.md

 # Creating Our First Recurrent Neural Network

-In this tutorial, we will show on how to create the recurrent neural network variant and give it the ability to handle temporal sequencing.
+In this tutorial, we will show you on how to create the recurrent neural network variant and give it the ability to handle temporal sequencing.

 Before we proceed this tutorial, you are required to read these two tutorials: